-Medical laboratory science students will spend five semesters completing their general education core science courses, followed by three semesters of professional courses.
+Medical laboratory science students will spend five semesters completing their general education and prerequisite science courses, followed by three semesters of professional courses.
 Application for admission into the medical laboratory science program occurs one year prior to the beginning of winter semester admission.
-Students with an earned baccalaureate degree that have completed appropriate prerequisite courses may also apply for admission.
+Students with an earned baccalaureate degree who have completed appropriate prerequisite courses may also apply for admission.

 At the completion of the medical laboratory science program, students will be awarded a Bachelor of Science (B.S.) degree from Grand Valley State University in medical laboratory science and will be eligible to sit for the national certification exam.
-Granting of the baccalaureate degree is not contingent on passing the national Board of Registry certification exam.
+Granting of the baccalaureate degree is not contingent on passing the national Board of Certification (BOC) exam.

 Admission to the Medical Laboratory Science Program